Global Studies Program Steering Committee

 All majors are strongly encouraged to take part in at least one study abroad program (including semester abroad programs, May seminars, summer school abroad courses, and summer field study courses) during their time at Concordia.
 The global studies program works closely with students to enable credits earned through study abroad to be counted toward their global studies major requirements.

-Majors are also encouraged to pursue experiential learning opportunities such as internships and service-learning programs, earning Cooperative Education credits either through GS 390 Cooperative Education or through completion of a 390 course in another department.
+Majors are also encouraged to pursue experiential learning opportunities such as internships and service-learning programs, earning Cooperative Education credits either through GS 390 Academic Internship or through completion of a 390 course in another department.
 The program works with majors to enable Cooperative Education credits to be counted toward their global studies major requirements.

 Language learning is an important component of the global studies major for many students.
 In addition to language classes offered on campus and through study abroad programs, students may study one of the many languages offered in the summer at Concordia Language Villages by enrolling in WLC 395 Language & Culture at CLV.